Abstract

 2. Conclusion

-We reverse-engineered the full algorithm utilized in the Actiwatch 2 to derive nighttime sleep/wake patterns and sleep parameters from the raw acceleration signal.
+We examined the full algorithm utilized in the Actiwatch 2 to derive nighttime sleep/wake patterns and sleep parameters from the raw acceleration signal.
 Both the sleep/wake patterns and sleep parameters derived from Vivosmart 4 are consistent with that of Actiwatch 2.
 The result suggests that an affordable, consumer wearable such as Vivosmart 4 can reproduce the results from a more expensive, medical-grade actigraphic device.

 3. References